 A statutory demand is a formal means of demanding a debt.
-If the debt is not paid (or sufficiently reduced) or the demand not set aside by a court, then a creditor will normally be able to present a bankruptcy or winding up petition and rely on the demand as evidence that the debt is unpaid and undisputed.
+If the debt is not paid or secured (or sufficiently reduced) or the demand not set aside by a court, then a creditor will normally be able to present a bankruptcy or winding up petition and rely on the demand as evidence that the debt is unpaid and undisputed.

-A Statutory Demand can be made by anyone who is owed money [‘the Creditor’] where there is no reasonable dispute about the debt.
+A Statutory demand can be made by anyone who is owed money (‘the Creditor’) where there is no reasonable dispute about the debt.
 It can be made to demand payment from an individual or a company.
 The debt must usually be less than six years old and the creditor must not hold any security against it.

-Statutory Demand – the form
+Statutory demand – the form and service

 - a statutory demand can be handed to the individual owing the money (normally by a process server/agent)

 - a statutory demand can be left at the registered office of the company that owes money (or the main place of business if they do not have a registered office)

 - a statutory demand can be given to the company’s director, company secretary, manager or principal officer)

 - substituted service may be possible where the demand cannot be personally served